public outcome signal

 The public version uses synthetic visuals and avoids internal strategy, private data, and claims of sole engineering ownership.

-These artifacts describe the workflow shape without exposing private data, credentials, logs, internal strategy, or real customer/user records.
+These artifacts make the workflow concrete while keeping private data, credentials, logs, internal strategy, and real customer/user records out of public view.

-Quadrant classification, source consistency, and human review before use.
+Quadrant classification, source consistency, NET/RPI sanity checks, and human review before use.

-No internal strategy, private data, or claims of sole engineering ownership.
+No internal scheduling strategy, private staff notes, or claims of sole engineering ownership.

 Positioning note